America's new post-Comey reality

 After all, the President will now have to nominate a new director changed with overseeing the investigation into his own associates -- raising immediate questions over the new FBI boss' independence.

-Those who see a nefarious hand in the firing will note that every investigation into the Russia issue -- in the FBI in Congress, will now be overseen by a Trump appointee or a Republican.
+Those who see a nefarious hand in the firing will note that every investigation into the Russia issue -- in the FBI and in Congress, will now be overseen by a Trump appointee or a Republican.

-And any new FBI chief nominated by Trump is now guaranteed a rocky and acrimonious confirmation process.
+And any new FBI chief nominated by Trump -- who vowed Wednesday to replace Comey with "someone who will do a far better job, bringing back the spirit and prestige of the FBI" -- is now guaranteed a rocky and acrimonious confirmation process.

 The rationale for the firing of Comey is also set to come under intense security.